Recognizing a relatively hyperbolic group by its Dehn fillings: Relatively hyperbolic groups

 If now $H$ contains two hyperbolic elements with disjoint pairs of attracting and repelling points in the boundary $\partial X$, then a standart ping pong argument in $\partial X$ shows that some powers of these elements generate a free group all whose non-trivial elements are hyperbolic.

-Finally, if $g_1, g_2$ are two hyperbolic elements with one common fixed point in the boundary, we can show that, by properness of the action of $G$ on $X$, they must have two common fixed points in the boundary, and that some power of $g_1$ and $g_2$ commute.
-Indeed, in such case, the two quasi-invariant axis of the elements will have infinite rays remaining close to each other, thus forcing the commutators of powers $g_1^k$ and $g_2^m$, for arbitrary $k, m$ of a certain sign, to almost fix the starting point of these rays.
-Properness implies that some powers of $g_1$ and $g_2$ commute, and therefore $g_1, g_2$ have same fixed points in the boundary.
+Next, if $g_1, g_2$ are two hyperbolic elements with one common fixed point in the boundary, by properness of the action of $G$ on $X$, they must have two common fixed points in the boundary.
+Indeed, in such case, the two quasi-invariant axes of the elements will have infinite rays remaining close to each other, thus forcing the commutators of powers $g_1^k$ and $g_2^m$, for arbitrary $k, m$ of a certain sign, to almost fix the starting point of these rays.
+Properness implies that some powers of $g_1$ and $g_2$ commute.
+Therefore, $g_1, g_2$ have the same fixed points in the boundary.